Transformer-based Cross-Modal Recipe Embeddings with Large Batch Training: Method

 \subsection{Modality Alignment Loss}

-To narrow the gap between recipe and image embeddings, which often result in bad generalization or slow convergence, we applied modality alignment loss $L_{MA}$ as in ACME~\cite{ACME}.
-We adopt a discriminator $D_M$ here to achieve this goal, which aligns the distribution of recipe embeddings $R = E_T(\textbf{t})$ and image embeddings $V = E_V(\textbf{i})$ during training.
+For the purpose of narrowing the gap between recipe and image embeddings, which often results in bad generalization or slow convergence, we applied modality alignment loss $L_{MA}$ as in ACME~\cite{ACME}.
+We adopt a discriminator $D_M$ here to achieve this goal, which aligns the distribution of recipe embeddings $R = E_R(\textbf{t})$ and image embeddings $V = E_V(\textbf{i})$ during training.
 An adversarial loss is applied by controlling the recipe and image embeddings aligned to each other resulting in the discriminator $D_M$ cannot distinguish the source of the given embeddings empirically.
-Following ACME, we also adopt WGAN-GP~\cite{wgangp} here.
+Following ACME, we also adopt WGAN-GP~\cite{wgangp} here and the loss function is formulated as follows: